endlos99/xdt99/doc/MANUAL.md

     $ xas99.py -RCSLashello.lst ashello.asm -oashello-c.obj

-This abbreviated format applies to all xdt99 tools.
+This abbreviated format applies to all xdt99 tools, and is mentioned here to make you aware of potential pitfalls.

-`xas99` will report any _errors_ to `stderr` during assembly.
+`xas99` will report any _errors_ to `stderr` during assembly, which by default will also print on the screen.
 A typical error may look like

     > t.asm <2> 0002 -   jmp @y
     ***** Error: Invalid '@' found in expression